cedadev/jasmin-workshop/exercises/ex03/README.md

    * written by any other member of the workspace?
    * readable by any user of JASMIN?

-    > [!NOTE]
+> [!CAUTION]
 > NEVER set permissions so that a file or directory is readable and writable by everyone (777).
 This is not safe.

-1. How could you share data on JASMIN with users outside of JASMIN?
+2. How could you share data on JASMIN with users outside of JASMIN?

-1. **Why** are transfer methods based on SSH not very efficient over long distances?
+3. **Why** are transfer methods based on SSH not very efficient over long distances?

 # Cheatsheet